+Once someone completes addiction treatment for drug or alcohol abuse, their journey to sobriety isn’t over.
+Individuals need to work to maintain their sobriety, which can be difficult.
 There is a high percentage of people in recovery who relapse.
-Close to 80% of recovering addicts experience relapse.
+Close to 80% of recovering addicts experience a relapse.
 However, the causes of relapse are most often identifiable and preventable, especially if you know what to look for.
-This article will discuss the importance of acknowledging that relapse is a real possibility, while also remembering that there are ways to prevent it.
+Thus, to recover fully it’s important to acknowledge that relapse is a real possibility.
+Yet, we all also must remember that there are ways to prevent it.
+Fortunately, Westwind Recovery can give individuals the tool and resources they need to prevent relapse as well as how to get back on track to sober living if relapse occurs.

 Recognizing Risk Factors for Relapse

-At the same time, if you’re doing well in your recovery, there are certain factors that tend to get in the way of a person’s sobriety and that tend to cause relapse.
+At the same time, if you’re doing well in your recovery, there are certain factors that tend to get in the way of a person’s sobriety, and that tends to cause a relapse.
 The next step is to identify whether you have these factors in your life and work to avoid them or heal them.
 For instance, the following are typical factors that tend to impair a person’s ability to stay sober:

 - weak networks of support